-Targeted Strategies 2021/22 Year Group Actions Intended impact Projected Cost 7891011 B1 B5: Purchase Bedrock Learning to support all lower school pupils and those identified as requiring vocabulary development in upper school with their literacy levels.
-Improve the literacy levels and vocabulary of pupils.
-The platform will allow for strong independent learning at home and improve pupil progress through improved vocabulary/literacy skills across the curriculum £2544 78 B1 B5 B6: Purchase Lexia to ensure a targeted approach for reading covering the six areas: phonological awareness, phonics, structural awareness, automaticity, fluency, vocabulary and comprehension.
-This will support the progress of pupils who will show an improvement in reading, spelling, and writing skills £3000 7 B6 B1: Small group tuition for pupils in Year 7 who require support in numeracy (IXL Maths) and literacy (Spellzone); scheduled in the timetable The pupils who benefit from this small group work will make rapid progress in literacy and numeracy £1769 11 B5: Deliver a full program of revision techniques during PD sessions and purchase revision skills booklet for each Year 11 pupil.
-Teaching revision techniques is a helpful way of preparing pupils for their mock and summer exams. £400 11 B5: Purchase revision guides for pupils in core/humanity subjects to ensure independent work can be completed at home We will track home learning engagement stats in Y11 to highlight the successful use of revision guides at home.
-Improved attainment and progress scores in Y11 £2600 Total allocated cost from Catch Up Premium Grant
+Year Group Planned Actions Impact of Actions Actual Cost 7891011 B1 B5: Purchase Bedrock Learning to support all lower school pupils and those identified as requiring vocabulary development in upper school with their literacy levels.
+Improved literacy levels and vocabulary of pupils.
+The platform allowed for strong independent learning at home and helped improve pupil progress through improved vocabulary/literacy skills across the curriculum £2544 78 B1 B5 B6: Purchase Lexia to ensure a targeted approach for reading covering the six areas: phonological awareness, phonics, structural awareness, automaticity, fluency, vocabulary and comprehension.
+This supported the progress of pupils who showed an improvement in reading, spelling, and writing skills £3000 7 B6 B1: Small group tuition for pupils in Year 7 who require support in numeracy (IXL Maths) and literacy (Spellzone); scheduled in the timetable The pupils who benefitted from this small group work made rapid and sustained progress in literacy and numeracy £1769 11 B5: Deliver a full program of revision techniques during PD sessions and purchase revision skills booklet for each Year 11 pupil.
+Teaching revision techniques proved a helpful way of preparing pupils for their mock and summer exams. £800 11 B5: Purchase revision guides for pupils in core/humanity subjects to ensure independent work can be completed at home The tracking of home learning engagement stats in Y11 highlighted the successful use of revision guides at home £2830 Total allocated cost from Catch Up Premium Grant £10943

-Year Group Actions Intended impact Projected Cost 7891011 B8: Attendance Strategy (See Attendance Strategy Plan for dull details) This will encourage pupils to attend and parent co- operation with attendance will lead to an improvement in attendance figures. £O 7891011 B10: Pay for additional hours of counselling time Having additional counselling provision will allow for more pupils to have access to specialist advice and guidance over their worries centred around post lock down routines and anxieties.
-This will have an overall impact on well-being which will lead to a more positive outlook in lessons and around school. £1000 11 B9 B10: Ensure all Year 11s benefit from a 1:1 careers interview This is essential advice and guidance that the school must offer to all pupils so they are thinking about what they will be doing next academic year and beyond £1200 7891011 B11: A revised system in place for parents' evenings and/or review of progress in 2021/21 to ensure regular dialogue between home and school To maintain communication between the school and the parents regarding academic performance £860 Total allocated cost from Catch Up Premium Grant £3,060
+Year Group Planned Actions Impact of Actions Actual Cost 7891011 B8: Attendance Strategy (See Attendance Strategy Plan for dull details) This encouraged pupils to attend and parent co- operation with attendance led to some improvement in attendance figures. £O 7891011 B10: Pay for additional hours of counselling time Having additional counselling provision allowed for more pupils to have access to specialist advice and guidance over their worries centred around post lock down routines and anxieties.
+This had an overall impact on well-being which led to a more positive outlook in lessons and around school £1600 11 B9 B10: Ensure all Year 11s benefit from a 1: careers interview This provided essential advice and guidance so that pupils could carefully think about what they would be doing in the next academic year and beyond £1200 7891011 B11: A revised system in place for parents' evenings and/or review of progress in 2021/21 to ensure regular dialogue between home and school Enabled ongoing communication between the school and the parents regarding academic performance £860 Total allocated cost from Catch Up Premium Grant £3,660

 Summary Catch-up Grant allocation (as at Sept 2021)

-Strategy Cost
+Strategy Actual Cost

-Teaching and whole school £4,030
+Teaching and whole school £6,238

-Targeted £11,113
+Targeted £10,943

-Wider £3,060
+Wider £3,660

-Total £18,203
+Total £20,741

-Allocation Carried Forward to 2021/22 £20,738
+2021/22 amount carried forward from previous year £20,738

-Amount allocated to emerging needs £2,535
+Final balance -£3